jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 **NOTE:** This is the part that is the securtiy risk.
 Be careful.<br>
 **NOTE:** I am using a Windows PC for this, and geth has additional flags for Windows users.<br>
 **NOTE:** Updated versions of geth have changed the names of flags, so you might get `flag provided but not defined` message many times.<br>
-**NOTE:** If you put a password on your network nodes, additional commands are needed to run your nodes.<br>

 * Be in Git-bash in our Geth-tools folder.
 * You need the wallet address of node1.
-* Enter the command `./geth --datadir zbank/node1 --mine --miner.threads 1 --http --password zbank/password1.txt --ipcdisable --unlock 0xAd17b0ACd427109C1212C246D8754D993d9b41E1 --allow-insecure-unlock --http.corsdomain "*"`
+* Enter the command `./geth --datadir zbank/node1 --mine --miner.threads 1 --http --password zbank/password1.txt --ipcdisable --unlock 0xAd17b0ACd427109C1212C246D8754D993d9b41E1 --allow-insecure-unlock --http.corsdomain "*"` and hit Enter.

+**Flags explained:**<br>

 `--mine` indicates the mining action.<br>
-`--miner.threads` specifies the number of CPU workers we are using. *I'm on a latop so I assigned 1, because geth slows my laptop down.*<br>
+`--miner.threads` specifies the number of CPU workers mining. *I'm on a latop so I assigned 1, because geth slows my laptop down.*<br>
 `--http` replaces the `--rpc` flag, this is needed to be able to connect our MetaMask digital wallet to the testnet to get the mined puppernet tokens.<br>
-`--password` flag wil bypass the `Enter password` prompt and will pass in the password via *.txt* file called **password1.txt**<br>
+`--password` will bypass the `Enter password` prompt and will pass in the password via *.txt* file. *I called my file **password1.txt***<br>
-`--ipcdisable` flag for Windows-users only, tells geth not use the `ipc` protocol on your computer.<br>
+`--ipcdisable` flag for Windows-users only, tells geth not use the `ipc` protocol on your computer.<br> `--unlock` unlocks the wallet if there's a password.
+Pass the `0x` wallet address for the node after this flag.<br>
+`--allow-insecure-unlock` permits other nodes to connect to the mining node.<br>
+`--http.corsdomain` allows cross-domain connections from external sources, pass `"*"` to allow *all* online locations (the security risk), so we can connect thru MetaMask.

 Geth will start the mining node.
 You'll see a display of a lot of information.
 Ideally there shouldn't be any warnings, but most warnings are ignorable.
-Please see Geth Warnings documentation for explanations.
+Please see Troubleshooting documentation for explanations.

 ![image](images/part_6_mine_block_start.png)